 Housing Resources

-The Ohio State University Off-Campus Housing Network establishes certain criteria (PDF) for off-campus property owners.
-Those property owners that commit to meeting these criteria will be considered in-network.
+Willie J. Young, Sr. Off-Campus and Commuter Student Engagement offers students several resources to find and secure housing.
+Property owners listed in the Off-Campus Housing Network Housing Search are members of the The Ohio State University Off-Campus Housing Network.
+This program establishes certain criteria (PDF) for off-campus property owners.
+Those property owners that commit to meeting these criteria are considered in-network.

 Your Rights and Responsibilities